 This can lead to easier nasal breathing, quieter sleep, and better daytime energy and focus.
 Early intervention during the growth phase often yields the best results and can simplify future orthodontic care.

-Note: Orthodontists play a key role in screening for airway concerns and referring to sleep specialists or ENTs when needed (as per updated AAO guidelines on sleep-disordered breathing).
+Note: Airway Orthodontists for Kids play a key role in screening for airway concerns and referring to sleep specialists or ENTs when needed (as per updated AAO guidelines on sleep-disordered breathing).

 5 Common Signs of Airway Issues in Children